ArcTanGent Festival: 2024

 On November 6, 2023, ArcTanGent announced the first wave of bands for the 2024 festival, their 10th birthday bash.
-The festival is scheduled to take place 14–17 August 2024, featuring a final farewell show from Three Trapped Tigers and a Wednesday headlining set voted for by fans from And So I Watch You From Afar.
+The festival took place 14–17 August 2024, featuring a final farewell show from Three Trapped Tigers and a Wednesday headlining set voted for by fans from And So I Watch You From Afar.
 On November 16, ATG announced Meshuggah as the Friday night headliner, alongside Animals as Leaders.
 On January 25, ATG announced "pretty much ALL the bands for ATG #10", adding another 50+ bands to the lineup including the Thursday headliner Explosions in the Sky and Saturday's headliner Mogwai.
 On February 27, the organisers announced the final 23 bands for this year's lineup.

 On April 19, the festival released the stage times and clashfinder for this year's lineup.
 Clown Core was originally scheduled to play on the Thursday but had to drop out due to health issues, and were replaced with Spiritualized.